tacowordpress/addmany/README.md

 ### One-to-Many with field variations

+Field variations allow the admin user to select and add a combination of different field groups.
+This allows for more customization of layouts.
+An example might be a sidebar that has many different modules.
+Each module would have a different set of fields that control the content, look, and feel.
+Another example (featured below) might be a staff page with a grid of photos and information for each person.
+Instead of the layout being separated by staff member type, they are mixed together.
+You could create 1 field group with all the fields necessary to satifsy both staff member types, but that might cause some field bloat.
+With fields variations, you can create one field group for board members and another for general staff while keeping them together in the same grid.

  ```php

 // Example AddMany field with field variations – Adds a dropdown for users to select